Plaza de Toros de Pamplona

 Plaza de Toros de Pamplona is a bullring in Pamplona, Spain.
-It is currently used for bull fighting, sporting or cultural events and music concerts.
+It is currently used for bullfighting, sporting or cultural events and music concerts.

-Built in 1922, the stadium holds 19,720 people.
+Built in 1922 by Francisco Urcola, the stadium holds 19,720 people.
 It is the end point of the famous Running of the bulls during the festival of San Fermín.

-During the first months of 1939, towards the end of Spanish Civil War, it housed a Francoist concentration camp with a capacity of 3000 Republican prisoners.
+During the first months of 1939, towards the end of Spanish Civil War, it housed a Francoist concentration camp with a capacity of 3,000 Republican prisoners.